nice-digital/nice-design-system/components/panel.md

 ## Usage
 Use panels in side panel as an aside from the main content, or to group related content.

+Panels have a default padding and remove the margin top/bottom from the first/last children to maintain consistent padding.

 Panels have a margin above and below by default to separate from the surrounding content.
-Use with <a href="{{ site.baseurl }}{% link foundations/spacing.md %}#css-classes">spacing CSS classes</a> to adjust the margins if necessary.
+Use with <a href="{{ site.baseurl }}{% link foundations/spacing.md %}#css-classes">spacing CSS classes</a> e.g. `mb--e` or `mt--0` to adjust the margins if necessary.

 ## Variants